 - View as map

-Corstown, Oldcastle, Meath, Republic of Ireland
+Corstown, Oldcastle, Meath,

 The Loughcrew Cairns are one of Ireland’s archaeological treasures and can be found just 3km east of Oldcastle, County Meath.
 The site comprises a group of 5,000-year-old Neolithic passage tombs.

 The Loughcrew Cairns, also known as the ‘Hills of the Witch’, are a group of Neolithic passage tombs dating back 5,000 years.
 They are situated just 3km east of Oldcastle in County Meath.

 The tombs are spread out over three different hills and inside Cairn T, this is one of the best preserved and most accessible tombs at Loughcrew.
 Caine T appears to be the central tomb of the whole complex.
 It faces the rising sun at the vernal (March) and autumnal (September) equinoxes which shines through the passage to illuminate symbols carved into the back wall of the chamber, corbelled roof and stunning examples of Neolithic art.

 This tomb is reputed to be the resting place of Ollamh Fodhla a legendary King of Ireland.